Dophrin/HealthConnect-Patient-Attendance-Analysis/README.md

 **How can HealthConnect Clinic use data and AI to reduce missed appointments and improve the patient support experience?**

-As part of the Data Analytics track, Week 4 focused on understanding the appointment dataset, assessing data quality, identifying important variables, defining business questions, proposing KPIs, and establishing an analytical approach for deeper analysis in subsequent weeks.
+As part of the Data Analytics track, Week 4 focused on understanding the appointment dataset, assessing data quality, identifying important variables, defining business questions, proposing KPIs, and establishing an analytical approach.
+Week 5 moved into practical implementation: data cleaning, KPI calculation, exploratory analysis, and an initial Power BI dashboard.

 ---